knu-vis/nbv-pose/README.md

 # NBV-PoseRL

-This is the official implementation of IEEE Access paper "Real-Time Reinforcement Learning for Optimal Viewpoint Selection in Monocular 3D Human Pose Estimation", Sanghyeon Lee, Yoonho Hwang, and Jong Taek Lee.
+This is the official implementation of IEEE Access paper "Real-Time Reinforcement Learning for Optimal Viewpoint Selection in Monocular 3D Human Pose Estimation" by Sanghyeon Lee, Yoonho Hwang, and Jong Taek Lee.

 This repository contains code for producing results of our NBV selection model following our experimental setup on the [CMU Panoptic dataset](https://github.com/CMU-Perceptual-Computing-Lab/panoptic-toolbox).